Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 You can also call us to find out how much your structured settlement or annuity is worth.
 We can recommend trustworthy factoring companies to work with, including our partners.

 Various federal and state laws will regulate the transfer procedure and protect your rights throughout.
-For example, many companies are legally required to disclose to you in writing all the details related to the sale, like:

 Make sure you have records of your transaction in writing.
 As you work through the money you’ll receive for your sale, you’ll have to supply documentation to verify your annuity, including the settlement contract between you and the insurance company that issued your annuity.